Theodore-Ho/MusicVisuals/README.md

 ```

 ## Theme 4
 In this theme I use another file `Bubble.java` to help me generate lots of bubbles.
 I create an `ArrayList` of bubble first, and form new bubble if the music has voice.
+I use `getSmoothedBands()[1] > 0` to express this.
 Bubbles are appear at the top round point, and goes down, the x-coordinates is also changed randomly.

 # What I am most proud of in the assignment
+I practiced a lot on concepts of Object Oriented during the assignment, now I understood how the object works in different classes.
+I'm proud of all my code is working and achieve the visual what I want.
+My favourate part of the assignment is the theme 3.

 # Youtube video